Favourite Images

 A pine marten mother and kit on the Black Isle near Inverness.
 I have put a huge amount of time and effort into DSLR camera trap photography over the last 7 years.
 It is often extremely frustrating, and it is common to go weeks (or even months) without any good results.
 All told, it was around 14 months between first finding this composition and achieving the final image.

-A winter sunrise on Beinn Alligin – Torridon.
+First light on Ben Nevis.
 Getting to locations like this before sunrise is hard work, particularly in fresh, deep snow.
 It makes things particularly memorable when you come away with the images you were looking for.

 A cloud inversion on Beinn Eighe – Torridon.
 I have been fortunate enough to photograph dozens of cloud inversions in the Scottish Highlands, but this is one of the best I have seen.